tarantool/metrics-export-role/README.md

 Be careful, it is better to use a latest release version.

 2. Enable and [configure](https://www.tarantool.io/en/doc/latest/concepts/configuration/)
 the `roles.metrics-export` role for a Tarantool 3 instance.
+Use [httpd role](https://github.com/tarantool/http?tab=readme-ov-file#roles) or `listen` field in to configure server instances.
+See below to get more detailed information about it.

 ```yaml
 groups: